rmclabs-io/pythiags-dev/README.md

 * Run production application (3 cameras, `nvinfer`, `nvmultistreamtiler`):

-  This demo captures detections produced bn deepstream and (1) outputs to stdout, and (2) appends elements to a `collections.deque`.
+  This demo captures detections produced by deepstream and (1) outputs to stdout, and (2) appends elements to a `collections.deque`.
 On program exit, the `deque` is dumpled to a jsonlines file, but in production this should be consumed in realtime by another thread/process.

   ```bash
   pythia prod